CyberFlameGO/svnpython/Doc/c-api/buffer.rst

 .. index:: single: PyBufferProcs

-More information on the old buffer interface is provided in the section :ref:`buffer-structs`, under the description for :ctype:`PyBufferProcs`.
+More information on the buffer interface is provided in the section :ref:`buffer-structs`, under the description for :ctype:`PyBufferProcs`.

 A "buffer object" is defined in the :file:`bufferobject.h` header (included by